What is Religious Abuse?

 - Evaluate the case: An attorney begins by evaluating case details, specifically the way the abuse occurred, the extent of the abuse, and the available evidence.

-- Gather Evidence: To build an iron-clad case, legal teams gather critical evidence, such as medical records, incident reports, witness statements, and photos and video footage.
+- Gather Evidence: To build an ironclad case, legal teams gather critical evidence, such as medical records, incident reports, witness statements, and photos and video footage.

 - File the Lawsuit: A lawyer can file a lawsuit within the appropriate court and manage all legal proceedings such as motions, discovery, and trial prep for clients.
-Survivors can file lawsuits directly against individuals who were abusive to you and your loved ones.
+Survivors can file lawsuits directly against individuals who were abusive to them and their loved ones.
 A survivor may choose to target the institution and its negligence for failure to implement safety procedures, supervise staff, or address known risks.
 If the negligence of an institution substantially contributed to the abuse, the institution can be liable.

 - Guidance, Support, and Advocacy: During the legal process, a lawyer guides survivors by educating them about their rights.
 Additionally, your legal team will ensure that you maintain your privacy during this process, and your attorney will advocate fiercely for fair compensation and a fair outcome for damages suffered.

-Steps to file a lawsuit
+Steps to File a Sexual Abuse Lawsuit

 Once you decide to file a lawsuit, your lawyer will complete the following steps: